Anouk Grinberg

 She has appeared in more than 40 films and television shows since 1976.
 In 1996, she won the Silver Bear for Best Actress at the 46th Berlin International Film Festival for her role in the film Mon Homme.

 Personal life

-She lived with Bertrand Blier and had a son together.
+For a time she lived with movie director Bertrand Blier and they had a son together.
+She is now married to mathematician Michel Broué.
 Her niece, Louise Grinberg, is also an actress.